Hey-Ishwar/testrepo/README.md

 # testrepo
-learning git
+Learning Git
-Hi this is me testing my knowledge of git. will start using git more frequently from now
+Hi this is me, testing my knowledge of git.
+Will start using git more frequently from now.